-First, the bad news: according to GetResponse’s massive 2016 study The State of Email Marketing by Industry, of all the marketing and business-related emails that get sent 4% get clicked, 22% get opened, and 78% get absolutely nothing.
+First, the bad news: according to GetResponse’s massive Email Marketing Benchmarks study, of all the marketing and business-related emails that get sent, 2% get clicked, 19.66% get opened, and 80% get absolutely nothing.

 Not a very encouraging number, especially if your business depends on email marketing in any size, shape, or form.
 Getting subscribers to engage with your emails starts with the most basic email-marketing metric there is – open rates.
 And open rates live or die by the words you include in your subject lines.

 As the legendary Joe Sugarman put it in Demain Farnworth’s top copywriting book of all time: